-Travel season is getting back into full swing for the OEM Off-Highway team.
-After over a year of not getting out into the industry, we now have several media events, conferences and trade shows filling up our schedule over the next several months.
+Travel season is back in full swing for the OEM Off-Highway team.
+After over a year of not getting out into the industry, we now have several media events, conferences and trade shows filling up our schedule for the remainder of the year.

-First on the docket is a media event with ag OEM Fendt in which the company will highlight some of its latest farming equipment and technologies.
-Among them is the Rogator 900 Series applicator which Fendt has announced it is bringing to the North American market.
+Since mid-August, travel has been going strong for us.
+First on the docket for me was a media event with ag OEM Fendt in which the company highlighted some of its latest farming equipment and technologies.
+Among them was the Rogator 900 Series applicator which Fendt announced it is bringing to the North American market.
 Per a news release from the company, the self-propelled applicator adjusts between standard and high clearance with the push of a button and converts from liquid to dry application and vice versa in as little as 2 hours.

-Next week the majority of our team will be at the National Fluid Power Association (NFPA) Industry & Economic Outlook Conference.
+Next on the docket for our team was the National Fluid Power Association (NFPA) Industry & Economic Outlook Conference.
 This annual event provides insight into current and future trends for the fluid power industry, as well as the heavy equipment and industrial markets it serves.